eis/simple-suomi24-java-client/README.md

  - remember window sizes and positions
  - remember login credentials
  - retrieve room users in login UI
+ - keep chat log
+ - relevant metadata about project added to pom.xml
+ - DI system as software internal dependency mechanism
  - translate ui to finnish and allow user to switch between english and finnish ui
  - work properly with non-admin users
- - keep chat log
- - relevant metadata about project added to pom.xml
  - separation of Travis script into a separate file
  - integration tests
  - unit test coverage of 80% for business methods